georgesutphin/MCB585-2023/_episodes/07-class-hypothesis-testing.md

 5. Interpret the statistical test.
 6. Accept the null hypothesis or reject it in favor of the alternative.

-Let's use the mouse study looking the role of a high-fat, high-sucrose diet on metabolism to look at each step.
+Let's use the mouse study looking the role of a high-fat, high-sucrose diet on metabolism to examine each step.
 First, let's load the data:

 ~~~